Technology

 Cons of LPG central heating

-Although prices have dropped in the last year, LPG prices are likely to remain relatively high compared with other fuels as the UK competes with growing demand from other countries.
+By October 2017 it had risen again to 46p per litre.
+However, there is no certainty that it will keep on rising.

-The Office of Fair Trading investigated the off-grid energy market following sharp price rises in winter 2010 but concluded that the market did not need price regulation.
-You can read more about the market probe in our story: Heating oil homes to face another hard winter?.
+The Office of Fair Trading investigated the off-grid energy market following sharp price rises in winter 2010.
+It concluded the market did not need price regulation.
+You can read more about the market probe in our story:

-As LPG is delivered by road there is a possibility that you could run out while you wait for your next delivery.
-However, systems that monitor the amount in your tank and automatically notify your supplier when it needs topping up are available.
+As LPG is delivered by road, there is a possibility that you could run out while you wait for your next delivery.
+However, there are systems available that monitor the amount in your tank and automatically notify your supplier when it needs topping up.

 You may have to buy or rent your tank from your supplier, which will add to your annual running costs.

-Installing an LPG central heating system from scratch can be expensive and disruptive.
-The storage tank can also be unsightly (although this can be resolved by choosing an underground tank).
+The storage tank can also be unsightly (although this can be resolved by having an underground tank).

-LPG boilers need servicing annually to ensure they run efficiently and last as long as they should do.

 As a fossil fuel, LPG produces carbon dioxide when it’s burned - so it isn't considered a clean source of energy.